How can I share data with my collaborators?

 Pages 4-6 of the guide cover why and how to share data.

-If you're considering licensing your data, to share on a commercial basis, read the DCC guide to licensing data [WEB, c.5 pages].
+If you're considering licensing your data, to share on a commercial basis, look at the guides produced as part of our Dataset Licensing project (2018).

 Local IT support can assist with the technicalities of how to transfer data or set up shared storage area networks.